vtex-sites/storecomponents.store/README.md

     Get up and running by cloning this repo. asdfasdf
     ```shell
-    # Clone this repo into your machine
+    # Clone this repo into your machineasdfasdfasdf
     npx degit vtex-sites/storecomponents.store my-awesome-store
     ```